Before You Go Abroad

 Is it expensive to study abroad?

-Tuition and housing on a BU Study Abroad program is generally comparable to the Charles River Campus.
-Most financial aid may be applied to BU Study Abroad programs in the Fall and Spring – talk to the Office of Financial Assistance office about your individual financial aid package.
-If you are not a BU student, we recommend starting with your study abroad office to determine eligibility and costs.
+Tuition and housing on a BU Study Abroad program are generally comparable to the Charles River Campus.
+Most financial aid may be applied to BU Study Abroad programs in the Fall and Spring – talk to the Office of Financial Assistance about your individual financial aid package.
+If you are not a BU student, we recommend starting with your school’s study abroad office to determine eligibility and costs.

-Yes, almost all aid can be used by BU students attending BU Fall and Spring programs.
-The most common exception to this general rule is Work Study.
+Most forms of Boston University financial assistance travel with students on fall and spring term programs; however, some forms of financial aid (such as federal Work Study arrangements) may not transfer.
 Tuition scholarships will be based on the tuition portion of the program fee.
-The Office of Financial Assistance has a webpage that outlines different forms of aid and how they are affected by studying abroad.
 BU students must contact the Office of Financial Assistance (617-353-2965 or finaid@bu.edu) for specifics about their individual circumstances, and to notify them of study abroad plans.
-BU students can apply for summer Scholarships and Grants through our office.
-Please check out the Financial Considerations page on our website for more information about study abroad scholarships.
+BU students can apply for summer scholarships and grants through our office.
+Please check out our financial aid page for more information about study abroad scholarships.
+It is the student’s responsibility to contact the Office of Financial Assistance for full information.

 I am not a BU student.
 Will I be the only non-BU student on a particular program?

-Every semester, we welcome students from other universities on our programs, and they enrich our student experience.
+We welcome students from other universities on our programs, and they enrich our student experience.

 How early can I start applying?
 When is it too late to apply?